Derived deformation theory of algebraic structures: Derived formal groups of algebraic structures and associated formal moduli problems

 \subsection{The fiber sequence of deformation theories}

-We now relate precisely the moduli problems governed by the mapping space $\underline{P_{\infty}\{X\}}$ and the homotopy automorphisms space $\underline{haut_{P_{\infty}-Alg}}(X,\psi)$ (Definitions~\ref{D:haut} and~\ref{D:spresheafofAlgstructure}). \begin{thm} There is a homotopy fiber sequence of derived prestack groups
+We now relate precisely the two moduli problems of algebraic structures, that is those governed by the mapping space $\underline{P_{\infty}\{X\}}$ and the homotopy automorphisms space $\underline{haut_{P_{\infty}-Alg}}(X,\varphi)$ (Definitions~\ref{D:haut} and~\ref{D:spresheafofAlgstructure}). \begin{thm} There is a homotopy fiber sequence of derived prestack groups

 hence a homotopy fiber sequence of derived formal groups

 and equivalently of their associated $L_{\infty}$-algebras